If you love caramel apples, this moist and delicious gluten free caramel apple cake will become your favorite apple recipe.

 - Whisk.
 Sounds silly, but this is what I use to mix my wet and dry ingredients in their bowls.
 Then I use a spoon to mix the wet and dry ingredients together.

 - Gluten Free Flour Blend.
-This mix time and time again in almost all of my baked recipes.
+I use this mix time and time again in many of my baked recipes.
 It just works.

 Easy gluten free caramel apple sheet cake recipe